 The polling average margin to win odds mapping I generated has to be applied to states when doing a simulation.

-One way of doing that is to essentially just roll the dice seperately for each state.
-So one candidate when one candidate has a 36% chance of wininng Georgia, and a 55% of winning Ohio, what happens in one state has zero influence over what happens in the other.
-If one candidate pulls an upset in a close state, that is very likely to be compenstated for by an upset in the opposite direction by the other candidate.
+One way of doing that is to essentially just roll the dice separately for each state.
+So one candidate when one candidate has a 36% chance of winning Georgia, and a 55% of winning Ohio, what happens in one state has zero influence over what happens in the other.
+If one candidate pulls an upset in a close state, that is very likely to be compensated for by an upset in the opposite direction by the other candidate.

-This way of doing things generates some nice looking results, and was the first probabalistic view I added to Election Graphs.
+This way of doing things generates some nice looking results, and was the first probabilistic view I added to Election Graphs.

 Wait, aren't polling errors correlated between states?